Semantic Positive Pairs for Enhancing Visual Representation Learning of Instance Discrimination Methods: Methodology

-Figure \ref{fig:semantic_positive_pairs} illustrates examples of semantic positive pairs in SPPS obtained from the STL10 dataset.
-It is shown that our approach finds the correct semantic positive pairs for the anchors, despite the anchor image having different properties (e.g. color, direction, background, and size). \\
+Figure \ref{fig:semantic_positive_pairs} shows examples of SPPS obtained from the STL10 dataset.
+It shows that our approach finds the true semantic positive pairs very well for those anchors, despite the anchor image having different properties (e.g. colour, direction, background, and size).

-After adding the SPPS to the dataset, our model maximizes the similarity between the two views $z$ and $\tilde{z}$ of image $x$ as well as the similarities between $z$ and the views $u$ which are the semantic positive samples of $x$.
-Note that the number of semantic positive samples of $x$ may vary.
-For example, some images may not have any semantic positive samples sought by our method, while other images may have more than one semantic positive sample.
-For defining our loss function, firstly we use the following contrastive function for computing the similarity between a positive pair: where $z_k$ denotes the views of the negative samples of $x$.
-Since we are using two views of an image, therefore, we have $2N$ number of negative views.
-As we are using views of an image as positive samples and as well as semantic positive samples, our loss function is defined as follows,

-where $0\leq\lambda_{im}\leq 1$ is a regularizer for using semantic positive samples for training our model.
-In the case of $\lambda_{im}=0$, no positive samples are used and therefore our model reduces to SimCLR.
-This approach will increase the richness of the latent space and reduce the discarded features due to contrasting images that have similar content during the representation learning.
-This is yielded to improve the model performance on the downstream task.